SydneyBioX/BiocAsia2020CiteFuse/README.md

 ## Workshop goals and objectives

-Participants will learn how to process and apply multi-modal single-cell RNA-seq data and how they be used for interpretation of complex scRNA-seq datasets.
+Participants will learn how to process and apply multi-modal single-cell RNA-seq data and how they can be used for interpretation of complex scRNA-seq datasets.

 ### Learning goals